nitishisskittish/Astrapad/README.md

 - Schematic:

   <img src=Images/PCB.png alt="PCB" width="500"/>
 - My favorite part of the whole project tbh, made me feel very smart.
-Also if your interested the numbers at the very bottom are binary, although it doesn’t spell out anything that interesting
+Also if you're interested the numbers at the very bottom are binary, although it doesn’t spell out anything that interesting

 ### **Firmware**
 ---